ysfzkn/twitter-trends/README.md

 # twitter-trends

-# Project for see Twitter Trends and Google Hot Trends in Turkey (you can change country code in scrape.py)
+# Project to see Twitter Trends and Google Hot Trends in Turkey (you can change country code in scrape.py)

 # iframe is used for Google.